MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Use the Windows Start menu to launch Visual Studio Code.

-    - You will be configuring Visual Studio Code extensions for Docker and Azure App Service during the lab.
+    - You will be configuring Visual Studio Code extensions for C#, Docker, and Azure App Service during the lab.

 1. On the **Activity bar**, select **Extensions**.